 - Here are some guidelines for proper fit and wear.
 The mask should:

 - Be snug (so that there are no gaps) but comfortable

 - Be held by the strings when putting on and taking off

-- Be washed daily, if at all possible (having more than one may help)
+- Be washed daily (if made of cloth), if possible (having more than one may help)

-- Not be worn when eating or drinking
+- Not to be worn when eating or drinking

-- Not be touched when on their faces
+- Not to be touched when on their faces

 - Kids should wash their hands before putting the mask on, as well as after they take it off.
 Additionally, if they touch it while wearing it, they should wash their hands then, too.